CLSFramework/sample-playmaker-server-go-gRPC/README.md

 [![Documentation Status](https://readthedocs.org/projects/clsframework/badge/?version=latest)](https://clsframework.github.io/docs/introduction/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains a sample decision-making server for the RoboCup 2D Soccer Simulation, which allows you to create a team by using Go.
 This server is compatible with the [Cross Language Soccer Framework](https://arxiv.org/pdf/2406.05621).
-This server is written in Go and uses gRPC to communicate with the [proxy](https://github.com/CLSFramework/soccer-simulation-proxy).
+This server is written in Golang and uses gRPC to communicate with the [proxy](https://github.com/CLSFramework/soccer-simulation-proxy).

 The Soccer Simulation Server sends the observations to the proxy, which processes the data, create state message and sends it to the decision-making server.
 The decision-making server then sends the actions to the proxy, and then the proxy convert actions to the server commands and sends them to the server.